 So what’s the solution?
 If only there was a neat answer.
 I have a few suggestions though.

 5 possible solutions

 - Prioritise self-care.
-MummyWriter wrote an excellent post on this recently, and you can use my free self-care resources to get started.
+You can use my free self-care resources to get started.
 Until things change on a wider scale, we have to manage this for ourselves.
 I’m sorry, it’s rubbish that it’s like this, but it is.
 Look after yourself.
 Start here.

 So let’s start working towards the launch of an Adoptive Parents’ Mental Health Week.
 Heck, I’m claiming the #APMHW hashtag now.

 Join in!
 Tweet a few LAs and VAs and ask them to think about it.
 Something like this, perhaps:

 — Hannah Meadows | Self-care for adoptive parents (@HLMeadows) May 8, 2017

 Let’s make this happen.
 Because we’ve earned it.